 ATTLEBRIDGE DIARIES & ATTLEBRIDGE ARSENAL Accounts of Incident

 The American Air Bases were named for the closest village with a railroad station.
-The Village of Attlebridge is 8- 10 miles from the base and the airmen spent most of their off duty time in the village of Weston-Longville located within a mile of the airfield.
+The Village of Attlebridge is 6 miles from the base and the airmen spent most of their off duty time in the village of Weston-Longville located next to the airfield.

 If you are planning to visit and you want to see the air base, prior arrangements need to be made before arriving.
 Paul and Eileen Hindle are our BGA contacts who live close by.
 Paul gives guided tours in his restored American Military Jeep and has access to most of the old airbase.
 He and wife, Eileen are a wealth of information- kind of like having Alistair Cook as your guide.
 E-mail them at: